ibm-cloud-docs/containers/kubernetes-service-cli.md

 Enable the managed Istio extras add-on.
 Installs Grafana, Jeager, and Kiali to provide extra monitoring, tracing, and visualization for Istio.
 {: shortdesc}

+This add-on is supported only in Kubernetes version 1.15 and earlier clusters.
+In Kubernetes version 1.16 and later clusters, the Istio extras are included in the main `istio` add-on.
+{: note}

 ```
 ibmcloud ks cluster addon enable istio-extras --cluster CLUSTER [--version VERSION] [-y]